Carpk/ShawnKlein/_posts/2016-06-25-http-standards.md

 HTTP is a request/response protocol that is used for transmitting hypermedia documents such as HTML.
 HTTP connections start by a client sending a request to the server in the form of a [request method](#methods), [URI](#uri), and [protocol version](#versions), followed by a MIME-like message containing request modifiers, client information, and possible body content over a connection with a server.

+The request method, URI and protocol version make up the __request line__.
+Followed by __request headers__ defining the parameters of the HTTP transaction.
+Both of these are what make up the __request message header__.
+Then lastly a __blank line__ and the optional __request message body__.

 ![image of HTTP request](/assets/images/http_request.jpg)

-The server responds with a status line that includes the message's [protocol version](#versions) and a [response code](#codes) for success or error, followed by a MIME-like message containing server information, entity metainformation, and possible entity-body content.
+The server responds with a __status line__ that includes the message's [protocol version](#versions) and a [response code](#codes) for success or error, followed by by a MIME-like message containing server information, entity metainformation, which is our __request headers__ and possible a entity-body content being __request message body__.

 ![image of HTTP request](/assets/images/http_response.jpg)

-HTTP is also used as a generic protocol for communication between user agents and proxies/gateways to other Internet systems, including those supported by the SMTP, FTP, Gopher, and WAIS protocols.
+HTTP is also used as a generic protocol for communication between user agents(browsers, web crawlers) and proxies/gateways to other Internet systems, including those supported by the SMTP, FTP, Gopher, and WAIS protocols.
+In this way, HTTP allows basic hypermedia access to resources available from diverse applications.

 * MIME (Multipurpose Internet Mail Extensions) were designed for SMTP/email service, however, it became important when using HTTP to enable browsers to display or output files that are not in HTML format.